Zin0D/Active-Directory-Hacking/README.md

 All scripts leverage **PowerShell version 2** to **evade logging** (as logging was introduced in PowerShell v3).
 This helps prevent logs from being generated during script execution, offering a stealthier approach for auditing.
 Additionally, the scripts ensure that **PowerShell history is deleted** after usage for further discretion.

 ## Updates
-I will keep updating this repository with improvements and additional features.
-Stay tuned for future updates!
+I will keep updating this repository with more Scripts to enumerate and attack :)

+## Ethical Usage
+**These scripts should only be used for ethical purposes, such as security auditing, penetration testing, and within environments where you have explicit authorization.
+Unauthorized access to computer systems is illegal and unethical.**